How to Remove Annoying GoogleUpdate.exe Background Process After Installing Google Chrome in Windows?

-As you all know about "Chrome" web browser released by Google.
+We all know about "Chrome" web browser released by Google.
 Its very fast and very light on resources.
-But lots of Chrome users are facing one common problem.
+But lots of Chrome users are facing an annoying problem.

 If you have installed Chrome, you might have noticed that a new process "GoogleUpdate.exe" runs in background.
 You can check it using Task Manager: